giarets/use_case_deporvillage/README.md

 > 6. If there is any pandemic or economical crisis, which strategy would you propose to make sure the model can be adapted to it?

+1. Incorporate External Shocks:
+    - Include macroeconomic indicators (e.g., GDP growth, unemployment rates) as input features to model external shocks.
+2. Adaptive Learning:
+    - Implement online learning algorithms that can adjust weights dynamically as new data arrives.
+    - Use shorter retraining cycles to incorporate recent trends more effectively.
+3. Scenario Planning:
+    - Generate forecasts for multiple scenarios (e.g., optimistic, moderate, pessimistic).
+    - Collaborate with stakeholders to plan purchasing budgets for each scenario.
+4. Diversification and Flexibility:
+    - Encourage flexible contracts with suppliers to adjust purchasing volumes based on updated forecasts.
+5. Early Warning System:
+    - Set up automated anomaly detection to quickly identify deviations in sales patterns and trigger reforecasting workflows.